neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/sparsify-from-scratch-readme.md

 version of YOLOv5.

 SparseML is an open-source library which enables you to easily apply pruning and quantization algorithms to your models.
-Ultralytics is integrated with SparseML, allowing you to apply sparsity from within the YOLOv5 repo.
+Ultralytics is integrated with SparseML, allowing you to apply the algorithms from within the YOLOv5 repo.

 ## Installation